Lutz-Dietterich/Lutz-Dietterich/README.md

 Web Developer
 -------------

-Hi, I'm Lutz and a prospective web developer.
-With the help of the \[link\](https://www.neuefische.de/) BOOTCAMP, I am learning to program modern, interactive websites.
+Hi, I'm a prospective web developer.
+With the help of the [NEUEFISCHE](https://www.neuefische.de) BOOTCAMP, I am learning to program modern, interactive websites.

 * 🌍  I'm based in Lauenburg/Elbe
 * 🖥️  See my portfolio at [www.lutz-dietterich.de](http://lutz-dietterich.de)